- What is needed

 Resident freshmen who park a car on campus without permission from Parking Services and upper-classmen who purchase a parking permit for a resident freshman (or attempt to do so) will be fined and/or face campus judicial action.

 You may register for parking in person at Parking Services on the Ground floor of the Couper Administration Building, or at the Information Booth on Bartle Drive.
 Customer hours at Parking Services are 9 a.m. to 4 p.m.
-Monday through Friday; at the Information Booth, 7:30 a.m. to 7 p.m.
+Monday through Friday; at the Information Booth, 7:30 a.m. to 8 p.m.
 Monday through Thursday and 7:30 a.m. to 3:30 p.m.
 Friday.
-At all other times, parking permits and temporary registration decals may be obtained at the University Police Department, Couper Administration Building G-35.
+At all other times, temporary parking permits may be obtained at the University Police Department, Couper Administration Building G-35.

 Returning customers of Parking Services can purchase parking hangtags and decals for previously registered vehicles online at our website during the month of August and in early September.